 header, the Packet Type and the Training Length fields are set to indicate the number of AGC and TRN-T

-fields appended to the packet
+subfields appended to the packet

 Editor: in P1895L56 modify the text as follows:

-the BS-FBCK field set to indicate the TRN-T field on which the responding STA received the best signal
+the BS-FBCK field set to indicate the index of the TRN-T subfield on which the responding STA received the best signal

 Editor: in P1896L1 change TRN-T fields to TRN-T subfields as follows:

-If a STA requests transmit beam refinement training, but does not send TRN-T fields, the responding STA
+If a STA requests transmit beam refinement training, but does not send TRN-T subfields, the responding STA

 Editor: in P1896L5 change TRN-T fields to TRN-T subfields as follows:

 field to 0.
-The requesting STA shall then transmit a BRP packet with TRN-T fields.
+The requesting STA shall then transmit a BRP packet with TRN-T subfields.
 The responding STA

 Editor: in P1898L17 change TRN-R fields to TRN-R subfields as follows:

-A STA that has requested beam refinement receive training shall, except when receiving TRN-R fields, set
+A STA that has requested beam refinement receive training shall, except when receiving TRN-R subfields, set

 Editor: in P1898L36 change TRN-R fields to TRN-R subfields as follows:

-In a BRP-RX packet, all TRN-R fields shall be transmitted using the same TX AWV configuration as the
+In a BRP-RX packet, all TRN-R subfields shall be transmitted using the same TX AWV configuration as the

 Editor: in P1898L59 change TRN fields to TRN unit as follows:

-BEAM_TRACKING_REQUEST to Beam Tracking Requested, TRN-LEN to the number of requested TRN fields as described in 20.10.2.2.3 (BRP packet header fields) and packet type to TRN-R-PACKET.
+BEAM_TRACKING_REQUEST to Beam Tracking Requested, TRN-LEN to the number of requested TRN units as described in 20.10.2.2.3 (BRP packet header fields) and packet type to TRN-R-PACKET.

 Editor: in P1899L42-44 change fields to subfields as follows:

-sequence when the beam tracking initiator requests TRN-R fields, while Figure 10-91 (Example of beam tracking procedure with initiator requesting TRN-T) illustrates a beam tracking frame exchange sequence when the beam tracking initiator requests TRN-T fields
+sequence when the beam tracking initiator requests TRN-R subfields, while Figure 10-91 (Example of beam tracking procedure with initiator requesting TRN-T) illustrates a beam tracking frame exchange sequence when the beam tracking initiator requests TRN-T subfields

 Editor: in Figures 10-90 and 10-91 replace fields with subfields.